A narcissist is a thief of joy.

-A narcissist is a toxic person, who can one minute be so charming and kind, and the next so hurtful and negative, they lack in empathy, they do not care for how others feel, they exploit people, they don’t care if they’ve earned something or not, they see, they want, they manipulate, they take, as they feel entitled to do so, they also hold no guilt for the things they do and remove and form of shame by passing the blame onto those around them.
+A narcissist is a toxic person, who can one minute be so charming and kind, and the next so hurtful and negative.
+They lack in Empathy.
+They do not care for how others feel.
+They exploit people.
+They don’t care if they’ve earned something or not.
+They see what they want.
+They manipulate, they take, as they feel entitled to do so, they also hold no guilt for the things they do and remove their feelings of shame by passing the blame onto those around them.

-When we are emotional thinkers, and they pull on each and every emotion to use against us, from making us feel guilty and want to please them, to fear and conforming to their demands, to anger and reacting to their toxic ways.
-Just for them to shift the blame onto us time and time again leaving us with more self-doubt.
+When we are emotional thinkers, and they pull on each and every emotion to use against us, from making us feel Guilty and wanting to please them to fear and conforming to their demands, to anger and Reacting to their toxic ways.
+Just for them to shift the blame onto us time and time again, leaving us with more self-doubt.

 How do they steal happiness?

-The straight forward answer is, they manipulate your thoughts.
+The straightforward answer is that they manipulate your thoughts.

 Self-doubt.
-Most of us have those nagging little doubts in day to day life, normal, natural and healthy, when it comes to self-doubt you either sit down and avoid altogether and then live with regrets or stand up and do it anyway.
-A narcissist will train you to question everything about yourself, they do this by invalidating all your thoughts and feelings, and they will put you down using your insecurities against you, instead of loving, caring and building you up, they take you down, so you doubt your abilities in everything you say or do, they triangulate you and play you off against others, to plant those seeds of self-doubt within your mind about those around you, so the narcissist can divide and conquer and you lose your trust in others.
+Most of us have those nagging little doubts in day to day life, normal, natural and healthy.
+When it comes to Self-Doubt, you either sit down and avoid altogether and then live with regrets or stand up and do it anyway.
+A narcissist will train you to question everything about yourself.
+They do this by Invalidating all your thoughts and feelings.
+They will put you down using your insecurities against you.
+Instead of loving, caring and building you up, they take you down, so you doubt your abilities in everything you say or do.
+They Triangulate you and play you off against others to plant those seeds of self-doubt within your mind about those around you so that the narcissist can divide and conquer and you lose your trust in others.

 Emotions.
-It’s normal to have feelings, yet a narcissist will make you overthink every single thing you think, feel, or believe in a narcissist will act out in some way, provoke you in some way, or gaslight you in some way, then, when you do speak up for yourself it’ll be you’re too sensitive or insecure, angry or emotional.
+It’s normal to have feelings, yet a narcissist will make you overthink every single thing you think, feel, or believe in.
+A narcissist will act out in some way, provoke you in some way, or Gaslight you in some way.
+Then, when you do speak up for yourself, it’ll be you’re too sensitive or insecure, angry, jealous, have trust issues or emotional.

 There is nothing wrong with being sensitive.
 It’s good to have feelings, and it means you care about yourself and others.

 Empathy.
-A narcissist will use our empathy just like our own emotions against us, they will beg, pled, triangulate, pity play, confuse, or place that much fear into us we conform to their demands, as we feel bad if we don’t, we feel bad when we do, yet we fear what they will do more than we fear our own feelings.
+A narcissist will use our empathy just like our own emotions against us.
+They will beg, pled, triangulate, pity play, confuse, or place that much fear into us if we conform to their demands, as we feel bad if we don’t, we feel bad when we do.
+Yet, we fear what they will do more than we fear our own feelings.

 Enough.
-Most of us question if we indeed are good enough, as we are human, we make mistakes, we make errors in judgment, and we look for ways to be enough, often instead of looking to be enough for ourselves, we can try to be enough for others, often as a narcissist has already planted that self-doubt within our minds that we are not enough, we try harder and harder to please them, never realising at the time we are losing ourselves, and the more we try to please them, it is still never enough for them.
+Most of us question if we indeed are good enough, as we are human, we make mistakes, and we make errors in judgment.
+We look for ways to be enough often instead of looking to be enough for ourselves.
+We can try to be enough for others.
+Often as a narcissist has already planted that self-doubt within our minds that we are not enough, we try harder and harder to please them, never realising at the time we are losing ourselves.
+The more we try to please them, it is still never enough for them.

 Cognitive Dissonance.
-Everything that happens within a narcissistic relationship leaves us confused we live two different realities, have different values and beliefs running around our heads, living confused about reality, which way to turn and what to do.
+Everything that happens within a narcissistic relationship leaves us confused.
+We live in two different realities, have different values and beliefs running around our heads, living confused about reality, which way to turn and what to do.

 How to reclaim your happiness.

-The straight forward answer is, make a decision to take control back of your thoughts, and work on it each and every day until you succeed and it’s gets easier, and easier, and easier, then before you know it, the next time something hard hits, and your thoughts just take care of you.
-Be unapologetically you, learn to think about how you want, believe in what you want, not care what others say or do, focus on you, who cares if others like you.
+The straightforward answer is, make a decision to take control back of your thoughts and work on it each and every day until you succeed, and it’s getting easier, and easier, and easier, then before you know it, the next time something hard hits, and your thoughts just take care of you.
+Be unapologetically you, learn to think about how you want, believe in what you want, not care what others say or do, and focus on yourself.
+Who cares if others like you.
 With good intentions, there is no wrong way or right way to live your life.
 There is only your way.

 We can study and look at the habits of happier people within our world, but most of those studies are done on wealthier people.
-So you can have a morning routine, you can exercise, you can meditate, you can do yoga, you can surround yourself with happy people, yes this all helps, so long as doing these things actually make you happy.
-They say happy and successful people get up at 4. a.m, if that’s what makes you happy do it, if not don’t, If you wake between 3.am and 6.am try getting up, and then going to bed earlier, rather than forcing yourself and fighting against yourself to fall back to sleep.
+So you can have a morning routine, you can exercise, you can meditate, you can do yoga, and you can surround yourself with happy people.
+Yes, this all helps, so long as doing these things actually makes you happy.
+They say happy and successful people get up at 4. a.m.
+If that’s what makes you happy, do it.
+If not, don’t.
+If you wake between 3. a.m and 6. a.m, try getting up and then going to bed earlier, rather than forcing yourself and fighting against yourself to fall back to sleep.
 Yes, we can learn from others living how we want to live, yet we have to adapt to what’s right for us.

 Decisions.
-We can all make a choice, and then we can make excuses to talk ourselves out of that decision why, often fear, fear of failure, fear of judgment, fear of pain, fear of what if?
+We can all choose, and then we can make excuses to talk ourselves out of that decision.
+Why? often fear, fear of failure, fear of judgment, fear of pain, fear of what if?
 And you need to change those what ifs?
-From what the worst thing that could happen, to the best thing that could happen, make a decision, then act on it.
-Look at a time in your past you made a decision, went for it and it altered your life course.
+From what the worst thing that could happen to the best thing that could happen, make a decision, then act on it.
+Look at a time in your past you made a decision, went for it, and altered your life course.

 Fear.
-Face Everything And Rise again, when dealing with those without empathy, always find a safe way out.
-Facing the fear of making friends, anxiety of dating, fear of being you, fear of standing up for yourself, and as you rise you shake and your mind takes a seat and forgets everything you were about to say, you’ve got to stand up and do it anyway; others feel the same as you, go for what you want.
+Face Everything And Rise again.
+When dealing with those without empathy, always find a safe way out.
+Facing the fear of making friends, the anxiety of dating, fear of being you, fear of standing up for yourself, and as you rise, you shake, and your mind takes a seat and forgets everything you were about to say, you’ve got to stand up and do it anyway; others feel the same as you, go for what you want.

-Give yourself some foundations to work from, and most buildings have solid foundations to stand tall, start building your foundations today, learn your boundaries of things you will and will not accept, learn to say no, look for something you enjoy doing for you, or things you enjoyed in the past, to give your life meaning, think about what direction you’d like to go in, you don’t need to know how you’ll get there, just the foundations and the blueprint if that blueprint is a six-month plan or five-year plan.
-Just create an idea of where you’d like to be, you can always change it, just like getting in that car, if you don’t know where you are going or driving blind you could end up in a mess.
-If you type a destination into the sat-nav, you might not know the final destination, but you’ll find the way, and if you spot somewhere more fun along the way you can change the direction.
+Give yourself some foundations to work from, and most buildings have solid foundations to stand tall.
+Start building your foundations today, learn your boundaries of things you will and will not accept, learn to say no, look for something you enjoy doing for yourself or things you enjoyed in the past, to give your life meaning, and think about what direction you’d like to go in, you don’t need to know how you’ll get there, just the foundations and the blueprint if that blueprint is a six-month plan or five-year plan.
+Just create an idea of where you’d like to be.
+You can always change it, just like getting in that car.
+If you don’t know where you are going or driving blind, you could end up in a mess.
+If you type a destination into the sat-nav, you might not know the final destination, but you’ll find the way, and if you spot somewhere more fun along the way, you can change the direction.